NovoNordisk-OpenSource/public__openstudybuilder__proj-description/docs/info_events.md

 Katja will speak at the German organization "Bundesverband Medizinischer Auftragsinstitute e.V." about an introduction to the OpenStudyBuilder, and the oppotunities it provides as an open source project.

 Additional information is available [here](https://www.bvma.de/){target=_blank}.

+# ACDM - Prague

+(3-4 March 2025 - Prague, Czech Republic)

+We submitted an abstract for the ACDM (Association for Clinical Data Management) conference in Prague.

+# DIA EU

+(18-20 March 2025 - Basel, Switzerland)

+We submitted an abstract for the DIA EU (Drug Information Association) conference in Prague.